Biblioranking fundamental physics: Introduction

+$\quad\,$ Furthermore, as well known in the literature, the division by $N_{p'}^{\rm ref}$ factors out the different publication intensity in the various fields, without the need of a field classification system.
+Indeed, a paper has $N_p^{\rm icit}=1$ if it receives the mean number of citations in its field.

-\item {\bf Number of individual citations}\\ A citation from paper $p'$ to paper $p$ is weighted as the inverse of the number of references $N_{p'}^{\rm ref}$ of paper $p'$.
-Furthermore, the citations received by a paper $p$ are equally shared among its $N_p^{\rm aut}$ authors.\footnote{We assume that authors contributed equally because in fundamental physics authors are usually listed alphabetically, with no information about who contributed more.
-The factor $1/N_p^{\rm aut}$ is then dictated by conservation laws. } In formul\ae: \beq \bbox{ N^{\rm icit}_p = \sum_{p'\to p}\frac{1}{N_{p'}^{\rm ref}}\,,\qquad N^{\rm icit}_A = \sum_{p\in A} \frac{N^{\rm icit}_p}{N_p^{\rm aut}}}\,.\eeq \begin{savenotes} \listpart{All the above metrics are defined ``locally'', i.e.~they can be computed for a paper/author without knowing anything about all other papers but the ones that cite it.
+$\quad\,$ All the above metrics are defined ``locally'', i.e.~they can be computed for a paper/author without knowing anything about all other papers but the ones that cite it.
 Therefore, they all potentially suffer from the problem that even small sub-communities can inflate their indicators.
 To overcome this problem one needs to define global measures, i.e.~measures that know about the whole community.
-The simplest such global measure of impact is given by the {\it PageRank} algorithm, introduced in 1996 by Larry Page and Sergey Brin, the funders of Google \cite{brinpage1998bp,brinpage1999bp}.\footnote{Even if the word ``Page'' in PageRank may seem to refer to webpages, the name of the algorithm origins from the name of one of its inventors, Larry Page.} For a pedagogical introduction to the PageRank see ref.s~\cite{tanaseradu,Rajaraman_2009}.
-Applications of the PageRank algoritm to citations network have already been considered, for instance, in ref.s~\cite{Chen:2006fs,DBLP:conf/icdm/ZhouOZG07,DBLP:journals/ipm/MaGZ08,DBLP:journals/jasis/DingYFC09}.
-More advanced ranking algorithms, based on integrated bibliographic information have also been proposed in ref.s~\cite{zbMATH05602132,zbMATH05644252,Bini2010ACA}.} \end{savenotes}
+The simplest such global measure of impact is given by the {\it PageRank} algorithm, introduced in 1996 by Larry Page and Sergey Brin,\footnote{A similar idea, applied to bibliometrics, have been proposed long before the advent of the PageRank in \reff{pinski1976citation}{by \cite{pinski1976citation}}.} the founders of Google \citep{brinpage1998bp,brinpage1999bp}.\footnote{Even if the word ``Page'' in PageRank may seem to refer to webpages, the name of the algorithm originates from the name of one of its inventors, Larry Page.} For a pedagogical introduction to the PageRank see \reffs{Rajaraman_2009,tanaseradu}{ \cite{Rajaraman_2009} and \cite{tanaseradu}}.
+Applications of the PageRank algorithm to citations network have already been considered, for instance, in \reffs{Chen:2006fs,DBLP:journals/ipm/MaGZ08,DBLP:journals/jasis/DingYFC09,DBLP:conf/icdm/ZhouOZG07}{by \cite{Chen:2006fs,DBLP:journals/ipm/MaGZ08,DBLP:journals/jasis/DingYFC09}, and \cite{DBLP:conf/icdm/ZhouOZG07}}.
+More advanced ranking algorithms, based on integrated bibliographic information have also been proposed in \reffs{zbMATH05602132,Bini2010ACA,zbMATH05644252}{by \cite{zbMATH05602132,Bini2010ACA}, and \cite{zbMATH05644252}}.} \end{savenotes}

 \item {\bf PaperRank}\\ The PaperRank $R_p$ of paper $p$ and the PaperRank $R_A$ of author $A$ are defined as \beq \bbox{ R_p = \sum_{p'\to p}\frac{R_{p'}}{N_{p'}^{\rm ref}}\,,\qquad R_A = \sum_{p\in A} \frac{R_p}{N_p^{\rm aut}}}\,.\eeq Namely, citations from papers $p'$ are weighted proportionally to their ranks $R_{p'}$, that get thereby determined trough a system of linear equations.
 The PaperRank provides a metric which cannot be easily artificially inflated, because it is the bibliometric estimator of a physical quantity: how many times each paper is read. \begin{savenotes} \listpart{As we will see, the PaperRank singles out notable old papers which often do not have many citations.
 However, given that citations are time-ordered (newer papers cite older ones), the rank reduces to a weighted sum over citation descendants (a combination of ``citations of citations'') which needs about 10-20 years to become a better indicator than the number of individual citations.
 In order to use information from the past, we define an alternative AuthorRank based on citations among authors.} \end{savenotes}